Find your creative voice

 The success of the Visual Arts program is confirmed by the success of its students.
 Graduates have exhibited their work in galleries across the Denver metropolitan region, and have published books of the works as well as writings or critical essays written about their work by national publications.
 To see an ever-widening list of our accomplished alumni please visit:

-Ten Visual Arts Programs
+Nine Visual Arts Programs

-The Visual Arts Department has two main tracks: the Bachelor of Arts programs (Art History and Studio Arts) and the Bachelor of Fine Arts programs (3D Animation, Digital Design, Illustration, Painting and Drawing, Photography, Scientific Media Design, Sculpture, and Transmedia.
+The Visual Arts Department has two main tracks: the Bachelor of Arts programs (Art History and Studio Arts) and the Bachelor of Fine Arts programs (3D Animation, Digital Design, Illustration, Painting and Drawing, Photography, and Transmedia-Sculpture.
 The Bachelor of Art degree is more of a liberal arts degree, it places a greater emphasis on academic studies than on studio courses.
 It is designed for students who desire significant breadth of experience and understanding rather than a professional specialization.
 Upon graduation, students will develop visual sensitivity, and the ability to conceptualize observations.
 It also familiarizes students with the works and intentions of the major artists and movements of the past and present, as well as the latest contemporary thinking in art.
 The Bachelor of Fine Arts is the initial professional degree in art; it is heavier in studio courses and is designed to train graduates to be professional practicing artists.
 Students who graduate with a BFA often pursue the highest or terminal degree offered to a studio artist, the Master of Fine Arts degree.

 Please see below for a further explanation of these Bachelor of Arts and Bachelor of Fine Arts degree programs.
 If you have any further questions, please see the CU Denver Course Catalog, or contact a CAM advisor for more information.